 1 Day Tour around Battambang – a guided tour with a Tuk tuk cost us $20 plus a tip for the driver.

 Angkor Temples – a pass to access all the temple sights is $37 for 1 day, $62 for 3 days, and $72 for 7 days.
-Plus the cost of a Tuk tuk with driver to take you around is $15 to $20 per day.
+Plus the cost of a Tuk tuk with a driver to take you around is $15 to $20 per day.

 Seeing Hands Massage – given by the excellent partially sighted staff in Phnom Penh costs $7 per person for 60 minutes.
 Bargain.